Erikdekamps/kingly_minimal/components/local-tasks/README.md

 - **Accessible:** Renders the tabs within a `<nav>` element with a proper `aria-labelledby` attribute.
 The active tab is identified with `aria-current="page"`.
-- **Modern Styling:** Uses a modern, clean tab style with a prominent bottom border on the active tab for clear visual indication.
+- **Modern Styling:** Uses a clean tab style with a prominent bottom border on the active tab for clear visual indication.

 ## WCAG Compliance